 Regardless of the size, you want to make sure that you choose beans that are free of blemishes, a nice fresh green in color AND are closed.
 When choosing larger beans, feel along the pod and make sure all of the beans are not only present (sometimes half of the shell is empty and you don’t want to be paying for an empty shell); but also that it feels firm between your fingers.
 This will indicate freshness.
 Buy as fresh as you can.

 Buy as fresh as you can.
 This means buy where other people are also buying them.
-I can’t tell you how many times I go into a major supermarket and because I’m there buying something, like soda water or milk and I’ll wander into the produce department thinking I’ll get something to use for making dinner, like lemongrass or a poblano pepper.
+I can’t tell you how many times I go into a major supermarket and because I’m there buying something, like soda water or milk and I’ll wander into the produce department thinking I’ll get something to use for making dinner, like lemongrass or poblano pepper.
 I take it to the register and the person checking me out has to ask me what it is.
 If the checker doesn’t know what it is, it’s because they don’t sell a lot of that item.
 And if they don’t sell a lot of that item, that means it’s probably not at its freshest.

 Step away.
-Go somewhere where the people that use the produce, buy the produce.
+Go somewhere where the people that use the product, buy the product.
 Or, when possible, a farm stand or farmer’s market.

 As I said before, the small ones you can just cook and eat.
 One of the best ways is to make them much the way I did my Pan Fried Padron or Shishito Peppers, a quick sauté in some hot oil, a squeeze of lime juice, some salt = easy yum.
 Or coat them lightly with oil and grill them or roast them under the broiler.
 Just cook until tender, about 2 – 3 minutes.

-Medium sized fava beans can be opened just as a pea, removing the beans and then cooking them much like you would a fresh pea.
+Medium sized fava beans can be opened just like a pea, removing the beans and then cooking them much like you would a fresh pea.
 I like to parboil them for 2 minutes, and then sauté with other spring vegetables; mint is wonderful with both peas and fava beans.